saki4510t/UVCCamera/README.md

 It will takes several minutes to build.
 Now you can see apks in each `{sample project}/build/outputs/apks` directory.
 Or if you want to install and try all sample projects on your device, run `gradle installDebug`.

 Note: Just make sure that `local.properties` contains the paths for `sdk.dir` and `ndk.dir`.
 Or you can set them as enviroment variables of you shell.
+On some system, you may need add `JAVA_HOME` envairoment valiable that points to JDK directory.

 If you still need to use Eclipse or if you don't want to use Gradle with some reason, you can build suing `ndk-build` command.

 1. make directory on your favorite place.
 2. change directory into the directory.
 3. clone this repository with `git  clone https://github.com/saki4510t/UVCCamera.git`